ThalesGroup/scio/SECURITY.md

-Describe here all the security policies in place on this repository to help your contributors to handle security issues efficiently.
+# Good practices to follow

-## Goods practices to follow
+Since our framework heavily relies on [PyTorch](https://pytorch.org/), we invite users to be aware about [using PyTorch securely](https://github.com/pytorch/pytorch/security#using-pytorch-securely).

-:warning:**You must never store credentials information into source code or config file in a GitHub repository**
+⚠️ **You must never store credentials information into source code or config file in a GitHub repository**
 - Block sensitive data being pushed to GitHub by git-secrets or its likes as a git pre-commit hook
 - Audit for slipped secrets with dedicated tools
 - Use environment variables for secrets in CI/CD (e.g. GitHub Secrets) and secret managers in production